The Pick of Penge

 The garden centre in question was Alexandra Nurseries on Parish Lane.
 It’s the first use of a garden centre category on Deserter and, I’d imagine, the last.
 But bear with me.

 By day it sells plants and vintage home and garden ware and offers fine teas, coffee and cake in its delightfully ramshackle outside café, but on this particular Thursday afternoon a minor miracle was taking place.
-Local brewery, Late Knights, had set up a stall selling their heavenly ale, while also flipping their legendary burgers with which to soak it all up.
+Local brewery, Late Knights (now defunct, but sort of evolved into Southey Brewing), had set up a stall selling their heavenly ale, while also flipping their legendary burgers with which to soak it all up.

-Originally a one-off event, the Thursday ‘Late Night with Late Knights’ has been such a storming hit that owners John and Sarah are going to repeat the event every Thursday until Christmas.
+Originally a one-off event, the Thursday ‘Late Night with Late Knights’ has been such a storming hit that owners John and Sarah repeated the event every Thursday for a while.
+(Southey continued the beer, burgers and nursery tradition last summer.)

 ‘I’ve forgotten what I’m doing in here,’ said John to no-one in particular as he came to a sudden halt in his shop amid the throng.
 He shot me a look as I queued for the lav.